wjbmattingly/LeetTopic/README.md

 - document_field => the DataFrame column name where your documents sit
 - html_filename => the filename used to generate the Bokeh application
 - extra_fields => a list of extra columns to include in the Bokeh application
-- max_distance => The maximum distance between a document and the nearest topic vector to be considered for outliers
+- max_distance => the maximum distance between a document and the nearest topic vector to be considered for outliers

 # Usage